-- Children need to be able to read and understand written comments. - Children need to be allowed time to read marking prior to starting their next piece of work. - It may be quality marking or a comment that takes learning forward.

-• In EYFS classes, marking is almost always carried out with the child.
+- Children need to be allowed time to read marking prior to starting their next piece of work - It may be quality marking or a comment that takes learning forward. - In EYFS classes, marking is almost always carried out with the child.